Monday, December 19, 2016

 Right Below Center: Vertical iron through-rods

 were removed from the clerestory roof.
 The lower ends of each were severely rusted and were cut off.
-A new section was added to the sandblasted, primed, and painted rods prior to being reinstalled.
+A new section was added to the sandblasted, primed, and painted rods before being reinstalled.

 w/washer & nuts were sandblasted,